dotnet/csharplang/spec/expressions.md

 ### Unary minus operator

-For an operation of the form –x, unary operator overload resolution (§12.4.4) is applied to select a specific operator implementation.
+For an operation of the form `–x`, unary operator overload resolution (§12.4.4) is applied to select a specific operator implementation.
 The operand is converted to the parameter type of the selected operator, and the type of the result is the return type of the operator.
 The predefined unary minus operators are:

 -   Integer negation: